-As an athlete, as the one up logging miles at the crack of dawn and doggedly trekking through anything that Mother Nature fancies, it is easy to start bending, and breaking, the commandments that keep us healthy.
+As an athlete, and the one up logging miles at the crack of dawn and doggedly trekking through anything that Mother Nature fancies, it is easy to start bending and breaking the habits that keep us healthy.
 Eat breakfast, drink water—you have probably heard them time and time again and may even be finding yourself nodding your head now.

 1. Refusing to Rest

 You may feel like you are losing out on mileage or a decisive workout that could give you the edge over the competition during the hub of training season if you kick back one day a week.
 Remember, even Olympians have a day off.
 Our bodies require time to rebuild, and our minds require time to recharge.
 Inadequate rest can lead to overtraining syndrome and lagging workouts.